-The actual dosage of drugs or biologicals must be reported with the correct CPT/HCPCS and correct units of service.
-The amount discarded must also be billed on a separate line with the JW modifier for all non-inpatient places of service.
-The JW modifier is a CPT/HCPCS Level II modifier that is used to report the amount of drug or biological that is discarded.
-Hospitals, suppliers, and providers are encouraged to administer and care for patients in a way that drugs and biologicals are used most efficiently to prevent or minimize drug wastage.
-Suppliers and providers are required to utilize the JW modifier on claims for discarded drugs and biologicals from single-use vials and or single-use packages when discarded.
-In addition, suppliers and providers are required to document the amount of the discarded drugs or biologicals in the patient's medical records.
-The JW modifier will only be applied to the amount of drug or biological that is discarded.
+Suppliers and providers are required to utilize the JW modifier on claims for discarded drugs and biologicals from single use vials and or single use packages when discarded.
+In addition, suppliers and providers are required to document the amount of discarded drugs or biologicals in the patient's medical records.
+The JW modifier will only be applied to the amount of the drug or biological that is discarded.
 The JW modifier should be billed on a separate line than what was administered to the patient.
-Blue Cross and Blue Shield will provide reimbursement for the discarded amount of a single use dosage drug or biological product that is discarded and administered to the patient up to the amount indicated on the vial or package label that is necessary for the patient's condition.
+The plan will provide reimbursement for the discarded amount of a single use dosage drug or biological product that is discarded and administered to the patient up to the amount indicated on the vial or package label that is necessary for the patient's condition.

-Blue Cross and Blue Shield will provide reimbursement for drugs and biologicals reported with the JW modifier provided the criteria below are met:
+The plan will provide reimbursement for drugs and biologicals reported with the JW modifier provided the criteria below are met: